7 New Mexico Mountain Towns Where You Can Cool Off This Summer

 Where are all the best New Mexico mountain towns to visit?

 New Mexico might be a desert, but it’s got other landscapes, too, like plains and mountains.
 There are numerous New Mexico mountain towns you’re sure to love, like the above-mentioned Taos, but there are more too!
 Santa Fe might be considered a small city (or a large town), but it’s a mountain community all the same with world-class art shows, festivals, galleries, eateries, bakeries, and more to occupy your days with.
 Another wonderful mountain town in New Mexico is the wonderful Jemez Springs, a town based around natural hot springs that are known for their healing arts, shops, historic places and markers, and more.
 We also love Chimayo, which is just 35 miles from Santa Fe and makes for an excellent day trip in New Mexico.

 Which towns have the best climate in New Mexico?

 New Mexico is a beautiful state with tons of amazing places to live and visit.
 Of course, some cities in New Mexico tend to get a little hot during the summer, and others seem to get super cold during the winter.
-Some places are more prone to things like large hail or tornadoes, while others pose a risk for wildfire or even earthquakes.
+Some places are more prone to things like large hail or tornadoes, while others pose a risk of wildfire or even earthquakes.
 So, where can one find the best climate in New Mexico?
-They ought to seek out Carlsbad, a gorgeous small town in New Mexico with lots of natural wonders to go around and an amazing year-round climate that most folks find very pleasant.
+You ought to seek out Carlsbad, a gorgeous small town in New Mexico with lots of natural wonders to go around and an amazing year-round climate that most folks find very pleasant.
 Typically, Carlsbad temperatures don’t climb above the mid/the upper 90s, and they don’t tend to plunge beneath 60 degrees, either.
 It rains enough.
 It’s lush, beautiful, and never terribly hot (though from time to time there will be a record-setter in there).
-It might just be paradise in New Mexico!
+It might just be paradise in New Mexico